 - Fingerprints: This visa application requires applicants to be fingerprinted.
 You might need to complete this step at a Visa Application Center or at a separate appointment.

 6. Maintain your F1 visa status.
 Once your visa has been approved, maintain your status by staying enrolled full-time and getting passing grades.
 If you are not able to complete your program by the end of your visa term, talk with your international adviser about a program extension.

 7. Apply to change your visa status.
 After completing your academic program, you should make plans to leave the United States within 60 days, enroll in another full-time program under a new I-20 form, or apply for one of the following statuses:

 - H1B Visa: Find an employer who will sponsor this visa for you.
 In some cases, you might need to cover the $1,130 cost of expedited processing yourself.
 This visa type requires employers to prove they are paying an H1B visa applicant at least 95 percent of the standard wage; they abide by limits of the percentage of the total workforce that can have H1B visas; and they haven't displaced U.S. workers by hiring H1B visa holders.

 - Green Card: To become a legal permanent U.S. resident, you typically need sponsorship from your employer.
 Applying for a green card through Labor Certification can take up to three years.
 Because an H1B visa lasts only three years, you should begin your green card application as soon as possible upon receiving employer sponsorship.

 If you need help with an F1 visa, you can post your job or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.